Why You Should Cruise to Alaska During the Summer

 ● Weather in Alaska in May: Still crisp, with possible snow at higher elevations, May is a great time for visiting Alaska if you prefer fewer crowds.

-● Weather in Alaska in June: Typically in the 50s to 60s°F, Alaska in June offers long sunny days and blooming landscapes.
+● Weather in Alaska in June: Typically in the 50s to 60s°F, Alaska in June brings long sunny days and blooming landscapes.

 ● Weather in Alaska in July: The warmest month, July temperatures often reach into the 70s°F, making it the best time to visit Alaska if wildlife viewing and hiking are on your wish list.